benahm/TestDataFactory/docs/EXAMPLES.md

   </td>
   <td>
 <pre lang='apex'>
-* createSObjectList(String sObjectName, Map&lt;String,Object&gt; mapValuesOverride, Integer numberOfSObjects) // create a list of sObject with all required fields auto-filled and assign the values defined in the mapValuesOverride
 * createSObjectList(String sObjectName, Boolean doInsert, Integer numberOfSObjects) // create a list of sObject with all required fields auto-filled and insert all if the doInsert = true
 * createSObjectList(String sObjectName, Map&lt;String,Object&gt; mapValuesOverride, Boolean doInsert, Integer numberOfSObjects) // create a list of sObject with all required fields auto-filled, assign the values defined in the mapValuesOverride and insert all if the doInsert = true